SourMesen/Mesen/README.md

 Running "make libretro" will build the core and put it in "bin/mesen_libretro.(x64 or x86).so".
 LTO is supported under clang, which gives a large performance boost (25-30%+), so turning it on is highly recommended (see makefile for details).

+**Note:** There is also another makefile in the Libretro folder - this is used by the RetroArch's buildbot to build the core.
+You can also try using this makefile if you are having issues with the one in the root folder.

 ## LICENSE ##